Mean Robust Optimization

 \paragraph{Uncertain constraints.} When the uncertainty is in the constraints, the difference between $\bar{g}^K(x)$ and $\bar{g}^K(x)$ no longer directly reflects the difference in optimal values.
 Instead, clustering creates a restriction on the feasible set for $x$ as follows.
 For the same $\hat{x}$, $\bar{g}^K(\hat{x})$ takes a greater value than $\bar{g}^N(\hat{x})$.
 Since both of them are constrained to be nonpositive from~\eqref{eq:robustopt}, the feasible region with $K$ clusters is smaller.

-\paragraph{Affine dependence on uncertainty.} As a special case, when $g$ is affine in $u$, $L = 0$, so we observe the following corollary. \begin{corollary}[Clustering with affine dependence on the uncertainty] If $g(u,x)$ is affine in $u$ and the uncertainty set is not affected by the support constraint, then clustering makes no difference to the optimal value and optimal solution to~\eqref{eq:robustopt}. \end{corollary} \ifpreprint \begin{proof} \else \proof{Proof.} \fi In view of the primal problem and constraints, from Theorem~\ref{thm:1}, if $g(u,x)$ is affine in $u$ and the support does not affect the uncertainty set, $\bar{g}^N(x) = \bar{g}^K(x)$.
+\paragraph{Affine dependence on uncertainty.} As a special case, when $g$ is affine in $u$, $L = 0$, so we observe the following corollary. \begin{corollary}[Clustering with affine dependence on the uncertainty] \reviewChanges{ If $g(u,x)$ is affine in $u$ and the worst-case constraint value is not affected by the support constraint, then clustering makes no difference to the optimal value and optimal solution to~\eqref{eq:robustopt}.} \end{corollary} \begin{proof} In view of the primal problem and constraints, from Theorem~\ref{thm:1}, if $g(u,x)$ is affine in $u$ and the support does not affect the uncertainty set, $\bar{g}^N(x) = \bar{g}^K(x)$.
 So for some fixed $\hat{x}$ we have ${\bar{g}^K(\hat{x}) \leq 0 \iff \bar{g}^N(\hat{x}) \leq 0}$.
 Therefore,

 The feasible region of~\eqref{eq:robustopt} is identical for $K=N$ and $K < N$, and the optimal solutions will be identical so long as the optimal solution to~\eqref{eq:robustopt} is unique.

-In view of the dual problem and constraints, if $g(u,x)$ is affine in $u$ following~\eqref{eq:affineg}, we observe from~\eqref{eq:example-affine-p} that the only term dependent on $K$ is $(P^Tx)^T\sum_{k=1}^{K} w_k \bar{d}_k$, which is equivalent for all $K$. \ifpreprint \end{proof} \else \Halmos \endproof \fi This result can be extended to the formulation with multiple uncertain constraints. \begin{corollary} If the support does not affect the uncertainty set and we have multiple uncertain functions $g_l(u,x)$, each of which is affine in $u$ for all $l \in \{1,\dots,L\}$, and we treat them independently as in~\eqref{eq:robustopt-sep-g}, then clustering makes no difference to the optimal value and optimal solution. \end{corollary} On the other hand, if $\supp$ affects the uncertainty set, clustering may result in a difference of at most $\Delta$ in the objective value.
+In view of the dual problem and constraints, if $g(u,x)$ is affine in $u$ following~\eqref{eq:affineg}, we observe from~\eqref{eq:example-affine-p} that the only term dependent on $K$ is $(P^Tx)^T\sum_{k=1}^{K} w_k \bar{d}_k$, which is equivalent for all $K$. \end{proof}